hebrewmatthew/digitalHumanizer/README.md

 The data is from a conversation between a male and female speaker in the "Cheese !" corpus (Priego-Valverde, 2020).

+Word clouds of words occuring during humorous discourse and multimodal events such as humor reactions, non-humor, and various levels of smiling intensity.

 Priego-Valverde, B., Bigi, B., & Amoyal, M. (2020, May).
 “Cheese!”: a Corpus of Face-to-face French Interactions.
 A Case Study for Analyzing Smiling and Conversational Humor.
 In Proceedings of the Twelfth Language Resources and Evaluation Conference (pp. 467-475).

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hebrewmatthew/digitalHumanizer/HEAD)